1st Grade Reading Expectations

 1st grade reading expectations

-Here are Grade 1 Common Core State Standards Question Stems you can use as discussion starters with your child, but make talking about books fun!
+Here are Grade 1 Common Core State Standards question stems you can use as discussion starters with your child, but make talking about books fun!
 However, the CCSS is used in the classroom.

 1st grade reading expectations